-Each burner has a Flame Supervision Device (FSD) that prevents the flow of gas if the flame goes out.
+Each burner has an Flame Supervision Device (FSD) that prevents the flow of gas if the flame goes out.

-When a hotplate control knob is pressed in, sparks will be made at every burner - this is normal.
-DO NOT attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.
+When the igniter button is pressed in, sparks will be made at every burner - this is normal.
+Do not attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.

-To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol $(\spadesuit)$ , (Fig. 2.2).
+To light a burner, press the igniter button, and push in and turn the associated control knob counter-clockwise to the high position as indicated by the large flame symbol (), (Fig. 2.3).